The Summer Book: In the English-speaking world

-Lucy Knight, celebrating the book's 50th anniversary in The Guardian, quotes the novelist Ali Smith's description of The Summer Book, "a masterpiece of microcosm, a perfection of the small, quiet read".
+Lucy Knight, celebrating the book's 50th anniversary in The Guardian, quotes Smith's description of The Summer Book, "a masterpiece of microcosm, a perfection of the small, quiet read".
 Knight adds that Sophia Jansson – Tove's niece and the real-life model for the character of the granddaughter Sophia, thinks that Tove was "poking fun" at what people consider normal.
-In her view, the island allowed the Janssons, like the book's characters, to shape their own sort of "normality".
-Tolerance and care for nature were essential virtues.
+In her view, the island allowed the Janssons, like the book's characters, to shape their own sort of "normality"; tolerance and care for nature were to them essential virtues.
 Signe Hammarsten-Jansson – Sophia's grandmother, Jansson's mother – was likewise the real-life model for the character of Sophia's grandmother.